Are you looking for a Savory Sweet Potato Casserole? Look no more! This is a recipe of a delicious side dish that could be served for the holidays.

-In general, I don’t use the microwave that much, because I did not have one when I was growing up, but I like baking potatoes in it.
+In general, I don’t use the microwave that much, because I love my stove better, but I like baking potatoes in it.

 For this dish, I preferred to peel the potatoes and place them in the microwave.
 I baked them accordingly using the baked potato setting.
 It was an easy operation, pretty much painless.

 After that, I just mashed them and continued with the recipe.
 I saw this recipe out there made with bacon instead of ham.

 My husband has a hard time digesting fats lately, therefore I chose ham because it is lean and easier to digest.

 I am sure there are a lot of people out there who have different dietary needs, so I would say, use what you like.
 You can even skip the ham or the bacon and make this dish vegetarian.

 Pin this for later:

 In a large skillet, heat up the oil and add the chopped ham.
 Cook for 4-5 minutes, then add the onion and continue cooking, stirring frequently, until golden brown, approximatelly 10 minutes.
 Stir in thyme and marjoram.
 Remove from heat.

 In the bowl with the potatoes, add the cooked ham and onion mixture, melted butter, part of the cheese(see the recipe below), heavy cream, beaten egg, salt and pepper.
 Stir everything together.